enel-gdh-educational/katacoda-scenarios/version-control/basics/intro.md

  understanding decentralization is key to use git effectively.

 Many other systems are centralized (e.g. CVS, Apache SVN), meaning that they oblige you to connect to a server to push and store your changes.
- Also they give you less freedom to let your local version of the project diverge from the central one.
+ Also they give you limited freedom to let your local version of the project diverge from the central one.

 Instead, git allows you to diverge from any other copy of the repository, track your development locally, and decide when you want to reconcile your development with any other copy of the repository.